What Is Absenteeism and How to Address It at Work

 If you need to support a DSE user with disabilities or neurodivergent needs, it’s essential to take an individualised approach rather than trying to provide one-size-fits-all solutions.

-Speak directly to your employee about their specific requirements and consider reasonable adjustments such as specialised input devices, screen readers, voice recognition software, or customised desk arrangements.
+Speak directly to your employee about their specific requirements and consider reasonable adjustments such as specialised input devices, screen readers, captioning tools, voice recognition software, or customised desk arrangements.
 Remember that accessibility needs can vary significantly – what works for someone with motor impairments may differ completely from what benefits a person with visual processing differences.

 If you can create an environment where staff feel comfortable discussing their needs, it will help you to become more compliant while promoting an inclusive workplace culture.